 C. The real job is, and always has been, up to Congress.
-The bipartisan package, including a 6-month delay in cost-ofliving adjustments, partial acceleration of scheduled payroll tax increases, coverage of new Federal workers and non-profit organizations, and partial taxation of benefits for higher-income beneficiaries, is now before Congress right away.
-The Finance Committee held extensive hearings between February 15 and February 24, and the House Social Security Subcommittee has already approved the package with some modifications.
+The bipartisan package, including a 6-month delay in cost-ofliving adjustments, partial acceleration of scheduled payroll tax increases, coverage of new Federal workers and non-profit organizations, and partial taxation of benefits for higher-income beneficiaries, is now before Congress.
+The House approved the basic package last week, and the Finance Committee approved similar legislation last Thursday.

 D. Long-term changes are also needed, of course, and the work of the commission has helped give us valuable guidance.
 We cannot forget that the payroll tax burden is already heavy and scheduled to increase, and the confidence of young people is critically low.
 The long-term deficit can be reduced considerably by very gradually slowing the growth of benefits as people come on to the rolls in the future.
-Another route is to raise the retirement age, again very gradually, for people retiring some 20 or 30 years from now.
-In either case ample time would be available for people to adjust their savings and retirement decisions.
+The House and Finance Committee bills both involve raising the retirement age, again very gradually, for people retiring some 20 or 30 years from now.
+Ample time is available for people to adjust their savings and retirement decisions.
+The Finance Committee bill has the additional virtue of phasing out the retirement earnings test beginning in 1990.
+This will eliminate the penalty against older Americans who choose to remain in the work force.